jp-mess/vae-color-article/index.md

 ## Step 2: encode as a 28x28x8 sized distribution vector

-The low resolution image is encoded with the pre-trained VAE's encoder
+The low resolution image is encoded with the pre-trained VAE's encoder.
+The "top four" [28 x 28] images are the mean of the latent representation, while the bottom four are the variance.
+In Stable Diffusion, this latent distribution is sampled to get randomized versions of the original image, but we aren't going to use the encoding like that.
+We are just going to plug it into another network as a [28 x 28 x 8] sized input vector.

 <p align="center">
   <img src="diagrams/initial_encoding.jpg" alt="Initial Encoding">